 - Sign documentation recording the issuance of the access control device.
 Maintain, secure and be responsible for any access control device(s) issued.
-Report loss or theft of access control keys and U Cards to the DAC or local authority (see Site-Specific Access Information).
+Report loss or theft of access control keys and U Cards to the DFR or local authority (see Site-Specific Access Information).
 Loss of keys should be reported within 24 hours of discovery of theft or loss.
-Return all keys issued to the DAC upon terminating from the department.
+Return all keys issued to the DFR upon terminating from the department.

 - Chancellors, Deans, Directors, Division Heads, and Department Heads

 - Communicate this policy and procedure to affected staff, faculty, and students, support programs implementing this policy and provides resources for units to comply with this policy.
 Campus specific details are available at the Site-Specific Access Information webpage.